trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 Like entrypoints, views can accept parameters, access the contract's storage, and call other views.
 Unlike entrypoints, views return a value directly to the caller.
-However, views can't create operations, including calling smart contracts and transferring tez.
+However, views can't cause side effects, so they can't create operations, including calling smart contracts and transferring tez.
 Views also can't change the contract storage.

 A node can run a view without creating any operations, which lets developers use views without paying fees.